HRDC Job Bank of Canada

 HRDC Job Bank (also known as Job Bank or HRDC) connects job seekers to Canadian job openings.
-As of May 2016, the site contains 94, 152 job listings.
-In addition, users can upload and manage their resume, create email job alerts and match their profile to employer job postings.
+As of January 2019, the site contains over 70,000 job listings.
+In addition to searching for available jobs, users can upload and manage their resume, create email job alerts, and match their profile to employer job postings.
 You can also get information on job market trends around the country and across industry sectors.

 HRDC Job Bank Overview